euguiihenry/JMS_Application/README.md

 3. `Room`: This class represents the main application view where messages are displayed.
 It manages the `Consumer` and `Producer` objects to interact with the server.

+## Details:

-The info displayed in here is the same info displayed in concepts doc.
+1. The info displayed in here is the same info displayed in `concepts` doc.
+2. The code have comments that describe what the methods should handle.